 A perfect day trip from London

-Every time my parents visit London for a full day I spend ages thinking about what we can do – central London for shopping, museums, restaurants is usually the answer.
-However they recently came up with the car to drop off some christmas presents which were too heavy for me to carry back to London on the train (I got a lot of hardback books!) and so I was thinking what day trips we could do.
+Every time my parents visit London for a full day I spend ages thinking about what we can do.
+Often, central London for shopping, museums, restaurants is the answer.
+However they recently came up with the car to drop off some christmas presents which were too heavy for me to carry back to London on the train.
+(There were a lot of hardback books) and so I was thinking what day trips we could do.

 I did a bit of research about places around the south west London area and came across Hampton Court Palace.
-I didn’t know much about the Palace, other than it wasn’t too far away and it was something to do with the Tudor period.
+Must say I didn’t know much about the Palace, other than it wasn’t too far away and it was something to do with the Tudor period.
 It looked pretty interesting so I suggested going.
-My parents love National Trust properties and so forth and had never been to the Palace, although they had been to the famous flower show here many years ago.
+My parents love National Trust properties and so forth and had never been to the Palace.
+Although they had been to the famous flower show here many years ago.